By Dr. Dana Leigh Lyons, DOM, AP

 Well, one powerful way is to change the quality of the food we consume.
 Another is to change the quality of how we exercise (2).
 For today, we’ll stick to food.

 Certain ways of eating support homeostatic regulation and effortless maintenance of a lower bodyweight set-point.
-These fit within the “primal parameters” we use in Customized Eating Planning.
+These fit within the “primal parameters” we use in our Alchemist Eating program.

 Quite simply, we’re talking about regular meals of real, whole food.
 This includes high-quality meat, seafood, eggs, vegetables, fruits, nuts, seeds and fats (including—gasp!—butter).
 For some people, it can also include organic or grass-fed dairy.